business overhead expense insurance

 4. What business expenses aren’t covered by BOE?

 BOE policies do not typically cover inventory costs.
-While some taxes – like payroll and property – may be covered, income tax is generally excluded.
+While some taxes – like payroll and property – may be covered, income taxes are generally excluded.
 Additionally, BOE covers the salary of employees, and in some cases, it may even cover the salary of a worker hired to replace the insured, but it does not provide payouts to replace the insured’s personal salary.
+This is why many business owners purchase two types of disability income insurance: a BOE policy for their business and a personal disability policy for themselves.

 5. How long will BOE pay benefits?